Has your dog been digging at your home’s carpet and putting holes in it?

 You or I may not notice that your carpet scent is different.
 But canines have incredible scent detectors and can detect changes from a mile away.

 Assume you went around and engaged in your fields for a while.
 On your journey back, you transmitted some soil to your carpet.
 Your pup’s sharp nose has probably detected the new odor.
-He will now be forced to burrow through the carpet and investigate.
+He will now be forced to burrow through the rug and investigate.

 If you haven’t any carpet cleaner available, take a glance at these: